jgeraigery/SpotlightHelp/pages/ConnectVMware/vmware_alarm_virtualoverhead.md

 ---
-title: VMware - Virtual Overhead Alarm
+title: VMware - Virtual Overhead alarm
+tags: [vmware_alarms]
 summary: "The VMware - Virtual Overhead alarm is raised when Virtualization Overhead is greater than a threshold and CPU Usage is 95% or higher."
 sidebar: c_vmware_sidebar
 permalink: vmware_alarm_virtualoverhead.html